Sundrum and Barclaugh, Ayrshire.

-John, the son of Lillias and John succeeded his father as Laird of Sundrum Their other son, Alexander West Hamilton, inherited Belleisle estate from his uncle Hugh Hamilton of Pinmore.
+John, the son of Lillias and John succeeded his father as Laird of Sundrum Their other son, Alexander West Hamilton, inherited Belleisle's estate from his uncle Hugh Hamilton of Pinmore.

-The original walls are 10 feet thick in places and beneath the guard room which exists to this day, is a pit prison which has been sealed up!
+The original walls are 10 feet thick in places and beneath the guard room which exists to this day, is a pit prison that has been sealed up!

-The Hamiltons of Sundrum, as well as another branch of the family, The Hamiltons of Pinmore, owned Pemberton Valley sugar plantation in Jamaica.
-The Hamiltons of Pinmore also owned the Bellisle estate and the Rozelle estate in Ayr.
+The Hamiltons of Sundrum, as well as another branch of the family, The Hamiltons of Pinmore, owned the Pemberton Valley sugar plantation in Jamaica.
+The Hamiltons of Pinmore also owned the Bellisle estate and the Rozelle Estate in Ayr.

 Four generations of the Hamilton family lived in Sundrum Castle until it was sold in 1917 to Earnest Coats whose family had made their fortune manufacturing thread in Paisley, which was sold all over the world.

 The Coats family added ‘The Coats House’ between the mews and the original castle.

 In 1936, Sundrum was sold to a hotel consortium, however, by 1984, and after several proprietorships, it was almost derelict, making some people suspect that an old curse might be true!